sukykaur/AzureGDPR/PaaSWebAppOverview.md

 To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/azure/storage/storage-service-encryption).
 This helps protect and safeguard personal data in support of organizational security commitments and compliance requirements defined by the GDPR.

 **Azure Disk Encryption**
-[Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for OS and data disks.
+[Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for data disks.
 The solution integrates with Azure Key Vault to help control and manage the disk-encryption keys.

 **Azure SQL Database**:
 The Azure SQL Database instance uses the following database security measures: